bgoonz/docs-collection/github/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages.md

 ---
 title: About custom domains and GitHub Pages
-intro: '{% data variables.product.prodname_pages %} supports using custom domains, or changing the root of your site''s URL from the default, like `octocat.github.io`, to any domain you own.'
+intro: "{% data variables.product.prodname_pages %} supports using custom domains, or changing the root of your site's URL from the default, like `octocat.github.io`, to any domain you own."
 redirect_from:
   - /articles/about-custom-domains-for-github-pages-sites/
   - /articles/about-supported-custom-domains/
   - /articles/custom-domain-redirects-for-your-github-pages-site/
   - /articles/about-custom-domains-and-github-pages
   - /github/working-with-github-pages/about-custom-domains-and-github-pages
-product: '{% data reusables.gated-features.pages %}'
+product: "{% data reusables.gated-features.pages %}"
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Pages
 shortTitle: Custom domains in GitHub Pages